Neel-07/Blog-website/README.md

 ## Acknowledgements

 - The layout and design of this project were inspired by various blog websites and CSS grid resources.
-- Special thanks to the creators of HTML and CSS for providing the foundation for web development.

 ---
-Kindly check this readme file, and let me know if any further details might be added.